Trek with a Cause

 Walk for Freedom Trek – Annapurna Base Camp

-Trek with a Cause was started by Jan Milliken, a nurse with a passion about ridding Nepal of sex trading & trafficking and is aimed to raise funds for Maiti Nepal, a well established organisation with a solid structure in place to rescue and support those caught up in the trade.
+Trek with a Cause was started by Jan Milliken, a nurse with a passion about ridding Nepal of sex trading & trafficking and is aimed to raise funds for agencies with solid structures in place to rescue and support those caught up in the trade

-Price: $2600 AUD A $500 deposit is required after submitting the application.
+Price: $2800 AUD A $500 deposit is required when submitting the application.

 - Internal Transport

 The following expense are not included within the expedition fees:

 - Personal Gear

 Aussie Action Abroad Ltd (AAA) uses basic accommodation at all times.
 Depending on location and practicality, this may include camping (tents supplied), dormitories, local hostel accommodation and basic hotels.
 Prior to departure, AAA supplies participants with all the information they need regarding gear, innoculations, culture & climate, etc. Detailed material will be sent on enquiry which includes an outlined program of planned activity.

 Group Support: Groups of 10 participants will be allocated to each project and be supported by Australian volunteer staff (including medical support staff) and qualified and experienced local staff.

 Project fundraising: Each participant is encouraged to undertake activities prior to the Expedition to raise awareness and funds for the work being undertaken by partner organisations focussed on providing additional teaching resources.
 Funds raised will be given to the schools visited by the group.